Your Global Future

-Trainers: Dr. Hein Roelfsema (Associate professor of international entrepreneurship at Utrecht University); Dr. Leendert de Bell (Professor of sustainable labor participation of refugees at University of Applied Sciences Utrecht and Academic staff member at Utrecht University Centre for Entrepreneurship); Christian de Kraker, MA (PhD student in entrepreneurial journeys of refugees and their ecosystems at Groningen University); Guest speakers: A selection of guest speakers with specific experience on the topic of that session will be invited.
+Trainers: Dr. Hein Roelfsema (Associate professor of international entrepreneurship at Utrecht University); Dr. Leendert de Bell (Professor of sustainable labor participation of refugees at HU University of Applied Sciences Utrecht and Academic staff member at Utrecht University Centre for Entrepreneurship); Christian de Kraker, MA (pursuing a PhD in entrepreneurial journeys of refugees and their ecosystems at University of Groningen, Hanze University of Applied Sciences and Alfa-College Groningen).

 This first session focuses on the Dutch corporate culture and what this means for the entrepreneurial capacities needed to succeed in international business.
 After a plenary lecture, groups will discuss to what extent cultural differences are important in connecting to the international labour market and what role entrepreneurship and innovation play in this.

 Session 2: 'Finding appropriate employment in new labour markets' (Dr. Leendert de Bell) Tuesday September 28, 2021 (14.00-17.00)

 What are possibilities to find high-quality employment in the Netherlands and Europe and how can you increase your chances on the labour market?
 In this session, we will discuss how the labour market works for highly educated people and how you can approach employers.
 In addition, this session will provide insight into how you can expand capacities gained in the country of origin, but above all, how you can show them as necessary on the Dutch and European labour market.
 It will also discuss to what extent you can discover a gap in capacities and how you can fill these gaps.

 Session 3: 'Working in a knowledge based entrepreneurial society' (Dr. Hein Roelfsema) Tuesday October 5, 2021 (14.00-17.00)